All about The Ha Giang Loop: a motorbike tour through North Vietnam

 If you're visiting this page wondering whether or not you should give motorbiking through the Ha Giang Loop during your trip to Vietnam a go - the answer is a resounding YES from me.
 Especially if you’re a bit of a daredevil, a rush seeker, and obsessed with finding some of the best stretches of road in the world!

-And if you’re feeling a little hesitant about driving, fear not, because you can still have an epic (and arguably even more epic!) time by booking an easy rider tour through Ha Giang Epic Tours, run by reputable and fun Cheers Hostel in Hanoi.
+And if you’re feeling a little hesitant about driving, fear not, because you can still have an epic (and arguably even more epic!) time by booking an easy rider tour from a number of different travel agencies and hostels located around Hanoi.

 Motorbiking through the Ha Giang Loop, a popular route in the Northern Vietnam province of Ha Giang, will likely be one of your most memorable experiences in Vietnam.